 Template CSS files (.css or .less) are processed through LESS.
 LESS extends CSS with dynamic behavior such as variables, mixins, operations and functions.

-Squarespace templates are organized using the following folder structure:
+Squarespace template files are organized using the following folder (or directory) structure at the root of your site:

-A deeper look at the files and folders you will find in every Squarespace template.
+A deeper look at the (pre-defined) folders that are used to structure the files in every Squarespace template.

-In this folder, you will find the templates and configuration files for Squarespace blocks.
-These templates let you customize the HTML behind the various content types that users can add using the page builder.
-These are primarily used to configure navigations.
+In this folder, you will find the templates and configuration files for Squarespace block files.
+Block files as pertaining to templates let you create reusable partials or 'includes'.
+These are primarily used to create and configure navigations.

 - .block - Block template files.
 (JSON Template)